learn-co-curriculum/github-to-canvas/README.md

 Otherwise, a **page** will be created.

 After a successful lesson creation, `github-to-canvas` will use the API response to build a `.canvas` YAML file.
 This file contains the course id, the newly created page id, and the Canvas URL to the lesson for future reference.
+With the newly created `.canvas` file, `github-to-canvas` will attempt to commit and push the file up to the remote GitHub repository.

+If you create multiple Canvas lessons from the same repository, each lesson's Canvas data will be stored in the `.canvas` file.

+> **Note:** If you don't have write access to the repository, the `.canvas` file
+> will still be created locally.

+### Update an existing Canvas Lesson

+To update an existing Canvas lesson using a local repository, **a `.canvas` file must be present in the repo**, as it contains the lesson information for the Canvas API.

+1. Clone down and/or change directory into the repository you'd like to update
+2. Run `github-to-canvas --align <your-course-id>` from inside the local repo

+`github-to-canvas` will get the course id and page/assignment id from the `.canvas` file and update the associated Canvas lesson.
+If there are multiple Canvas lessons included in the `.canvas` file, each lesson will be updated (i.e. you have the same lesson in two courses created from one repository).

 ### Options